In this article you will find the following:

 How to delete 'Other' storage on Mac

 Before we take a closer look at the basics of storage management you need to note one crucial thing: starting with macOS Sierra, macOS categorizes files differently to previous versions.
-So, if you're running the latest macOS Big Sur, it will take a lot less effort from you to clean files in 'Other'.
+So, if you're running the latest macOS Monterey it'll take a lot less effort from you to clean files in 'Other'.

 To clean the 'Other' category, use this method: